sakibeahamed/andon-test-/README.md

 📁 Repository Info
 This repository contains:
 Pentest report
 Modbus testing scripts
 Network scan results

-⚠️ This testing was done only on an authorized lab device for learning purposes.
+⚠️ This testing was done only on an authorized lab device for learning purposes , dont try this on any device if done not my responsibility  .